apb7/termicoder/documentation/notes.md

 click.File() has a different `__str__` function,
-so don't use default parameter for it in case of commands, also be careful while taking it as input actually we may only require its name use click.File().name attrbute , finally for help see parse.codefile function
+so do not use default parameter for it in case of commands, also be careful while taking it as input actually we may only require its name use click.File().name attrbute , finally for help see parse.codefile function